denispelli/CriticalSpacing/README.md

 (Or a digital screen driven by a computer with such software.
 We need the digital screen in order for the computer to tell CriticalSpacing.m the screen size and resolution.)
 A remote keyboard: wireless or with a 10-m-long cable.
 A 10 m measuring tape to measure the viewing distance.
-A printed copy of the relevant Response page selected from CriticalSpacing/response pages.
+A printed copy of the relevant alphabet page selected from CriticalSpacing/pdf folder.

 > Copyright 2015, 2016, Denis Pelli, denis.pelli@nyu.edu